learn-co-curriculum/careers-building-an-online-network/README.md

 One strategy is using interesting job postings you find online as “leads.”
 Then, find developers/hiring professionals who work at these companies.

-You can also use LinkedIn to find people who work at companies you’d like to work for and/or individuals who have your “dream” position, like being a lead developer at a gaming company.
+You can also use LinkedIn to find people who work at companies you’d like to work for and/or individuals who have your “dream” position.

 Here are some other places where you can research people to connect with online: